yuvalailer/simple-markdown-testing/README.md

 ## Installation Guide:
 Assuming:
-- you are using a Windows computer that meets the demands in the dependencies section - that the Optitrack + motive system is installed and ready to go.
+- you are using a Windows computer that meets the demands in the dependencies section.

+- that the Optitrack + motive system is installed and ready to go.

-- that the Crazyflie antenna dongle is connected
+- that the Crazyflie antenna dongle is connected.

 1. Download and install  [Oracle VirtualBox](https://www.virtualbox.org/ ) or alternative VM host software of your choice.
 2. Download the [linux kubuntu VM](https://www.virtualbox.org/ ) we supply in our git repository.
 It is based on the [original Crazyflie project VM](https://wiki.bitcraze.io/projects:virtualmachine:index ).
 You can move to the next steps while it is downloading.